Why Do I Have A Bronchial Cough?

 Most cases of acute bronchitis develop when an infection causes the bronchi to become irritated and inflamed, which causes them to produce more mucus than usual.
 Your body tries to shift this extra mucus through coughing.

 Smoking is the most common cause of chronic bronchitis.
-Over time, tobacco smoke can cause permanent damage to the bronchi, causing them to become inflamed.
+Over time, tobacco smoke can cause permanent damage to the bronchi, causing them to become inflamed and leading to a bronchial cough.

 Complications